-INTERE ST DETAILS 1.
-Companies & Securities e.g. where you or a close relative or friend has a significant shareholding of a company or is actively involved in running a company which might do business with the Authority.
-2. Contracts e.g. where you or a close relative or friend intends to bid for a contract to be let by the Authority 3.
-Land or Property in the Authority area e.g. where you or a close relative or friend owns property in which the Authority has an interest or is subject to an application or regulatory action by the Authority 4.
-Intent to bid for land or property owned by the Authority 5.
-Sponsorship or Grants e.g. where you or a close relative or friend is involved with an organisation applies to the Authority for a grant.
+INTERE ST DETAILS

+1. Companies & Securities

+e.g. where you or a close relative

+or friend has a significant

+shareholding of a company or is

+actively involved in running a

+company which might do

+business with the Authority.

+2. Contracts

+e.g. where you or a close relative

+or friend intends to bid for a

+contract to be let by the Authority

+3. Land or Property in the Authority

+area

+e.g. where you or a close relative

+or friend owns property in which

+the Authority has an interest or is

+subject to an application or

+4. regulatory action by the Authority Intent to bid for land or property

+4. owned by the Authority

+owned by the Authority

+5. Sponsorship or Grants

+e.g. where you or a close relative

+or friend is involved with an

+organisation applies to the

+Authority for a grant.

 6. Others (please specify)

 Declaration

-I declare that the information provided is accurate to the best of my knowledge and belief.
+I declare that the inform and belief. ation provided is accurate to the best of my knowledge

 Signature:

 Date:

-Upon completion forward this form to Director of Legal and Planning Services.
-This form will be retained for 7 years.
+Upon completion forward This form will be retained this form to Director of Legal and Planning Services. for 7 years.

 Broxtowe Borough Council

-Declaration of Gifts and Hospitality Form
+D eclaration of Gifts and Hospitality Form

-All staff should conduct themselves with integrity, impartiality and honesty at all times and should maintain high standards of propriety and professionalism.
-Staff should consider carefully if the acceptance of a gift or hospitality would be viewed as compromising these values.
+and should maintain hig hemselves with integrity, impartiality and honesty at all times the standards of propriety and professionalism.
+Staff should a caceptance of a gift or hospitality would be viewed as es.

-Details of employee receiving gift or hospitality
+Details of employee rece iving gift or hospitality

 First name

 Surname

 Job Title

 Department / Section

 Email Address

 Date of Declaration

-Description of gift or hospitality
+Description of gift or hosp pitality

-Description of gift / hospitality
+Description of gi hospital

-Value / estimated value of gift / hospitality
+Value / estimated val of

-Purpose of the offer
+Purpose of the off